An AI Is Finally Trouncing The World's Best Poker Players

 https://arxiv.org/abs/1701.017... [arxiv.org]

 Online Poker Turing test?
-(Score:3)
+(Score:5, Insightful)

 I've never used an online gambling site, but doesn't the existence of this AI kill off the fairness of these sites?